Your daily dose of Jason Rapert

 I'm going to confess that political hypocrisy is so common that it's hard for me to get worked up about it.
 Rapert hates gay marriage and he hates medical marijuana.
 Those are the first principles he cares about more than the will of the people of the state versus federal law.
 So be it.

-Perhaps it's worth articulating that the legal situations aren't equivalent: In one case, the federal courts have ruled that a state law violates citizens' rights guaranteed by the U.S. Constitution
+Perhaps it's worth articulating that the legal situations aren't equivalent: In one case, the Supreme Court has ruled that a state law violates citizens' rights guaranteed by the U.S. Constitution

 .
 In the other case, a state law conflicts with a federal criminal statute in a situation in which the feds have chosen not to enforce